BezneaMircea/BankingProjectJava/README.md

 need to be added simply create a specificFactory of the wanted object and the
 object class.
 This approach makes the code more readable and most importantly
 it separates the creation of an object to the object itself
 (factories are created using (CommandInput, TransactionInput etc.)).
+For very simple objects (like Strategies that have no attributes)
+it is bettern to have only one factory file for not overloading the
+code with too unuseful files

 _**Cards, Accounts, Transactions**_ are created in _**Bank**_
 _**Commands and Users**_ are created in _**BankSetup**_

+## <span style="color: darkgreen;">Used Patterns:</span>
+- Factory
+- Builder
+- Visitor
+- Strategy
+- Command

 ## <span style="color: darkgreen;">Project Feedback:</span>